Baguio, Philippines - Things to Do in Baguio

 Insider Tips

-Book accommodations well in advance during Panagbenga Festival (February-March) and major holidays, as the city gets extremely crowded and prices increase dramatically
+Book accommodations well in advance during Panagbenga Festival (February-March) when room rates can triple and availability becomes extremely limited

 Complete Baguio Travel Guide